Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

 \subsection{Single Fourier mode injection}

 To further study the interaction between Fourier modes, we have conducted a series of measurements and corresponding calculations where a single Fourier mode (a narrow-band signal) is injected into a well-known turbulent flow.
-Among others, these two cases were studied~\cite{7}: \begin{itemize} \item Measurement with a hotwire anemometer on a fully turbulent jet flow into which a Fourier mode was injected by means of an oscillating wing profile. \item Measurement of a single Fourier component injected into a low turbulence intensity jet core by vortex shedding from a rectangular rod. \end{itemize} In both cases, computations showed good agreement between measurements and computer simulations.
+Among others, the following two cases were studied~\cite{7}, which will be further analyzed herein: \begin{itemize} \item \textbf{Case 1:} Measurement with a hotwire anemometer on a fully turbulent jet flow into which a Fourier mode was injected by means of an oscillating wing profile. \item \textbf{Case 2:} Measurement of a single Fourier component injected into a large low turbulence intensity jet core by vortex shedding from a rectangular rod. \end{itemize} In both cases, good agreement was found between measurements and computer simulations, validating the simulation method.\\

-Figure~\ref{fig:16} shows the development of the power spectrum measured with hotwire anemometry at increasing distances from an oscillating wing.
+\textbf{Case 1:} Figure~\ref{fig:16} shows the development of the power spectrum measured with hotwire anemometry at increasing distances from an oscillating wing positioned in a turbulent round jet flow.
 The wing was located $10$ jet exit diameters, $10D$, downstream from the exit of a turbulent jet.
-Note that for clarity and the sake of comparison, the spectra have been shifted upwards with increasing distance from the wing profile trailing edge, with the distance indicated in terms of jet exit diameters, $D$.
+Note that for the sake of readability and comparison, the spectra have been shifted upwards along the ordinate with increasing distance from the wing profile trailing edge, with the distance indicated in terms of jet exit diameters, $D$.

 It is noteworthy that the initial frequency has developed several higher harmonics even before reaching the trailing edge of the oscillating wing and stably retains these peaks across the downstream direction even in this highly turbulent flow.
 The shape of the spectrum of these harmonics is observed to quickly develop a distribution of energy between the peaks that does not change significantly further downstream apart from being eventually submerged in the background turbulence.
 This is well in line with the observation in the low Reynolds number van K\'{a}rm\'{a}n signal example that the time trace retains the large-scale features (`permanence of large eddies') and eventually develops into a soliton like decaying state.